Maple syrup urine disease

 Like CADASIL, cerebral amyloid angiopathy may be associated with stroke, dementia, and leukoencephalopathy.
 Cerebral amyloid angiopathy usually presents in older patients than in those with CADASIL, but it may have an earlier onset in familial cases (38; 42).
 These conditions are distinguished by neuroimaging, which shows evidence of cerebral hemorrhage in cerebral amyloid angiopathy, but not in CADASIL.

 Mitochondrial diseases may sometimes resemble CADASIL because of the progressive encephalopathy, recurrent strokes or stroke-like episodes, and white matter disease evident on MRI scans in some patients (01).
 Furthermore, like CADASIL, mitochondrial diseases may be familial.
 However, laboratory work up for mitochondrial disorders will typically reveal elevated serum lactate and pyruvate levels, ragged-red fibers on trichrome staining of muscle biopsies, abnormal mitochondrial enzyme activity in muscle, and defects in the mitochondrial genome.
 All of these laboratory abnormalities are absent in CADASIL.
+A study investigating the prevalence of the mitochondrial DNA mutation leading to MELAS (mitochondrial encephalomyopathy, lactic acidosis and stroke-like episodes) in patients with genetically unassigned CADASIL-like syndrome found the mutation in 0 out of 429 cases.
+This finding suggests that MELAS should be low on the differential diagnosis of patients with CADASIL-like symptoms (63).

 Up to 30% of patients with CADASIL are initially diagnosed with complicated migraine headache, including migraine with visual or sensory aura, or with focal deficits (24).
 Migraine is usually diagnosed before the age of 40.
 Both familial migraine and CADASIL may present with severe headache, transient or permanent neurologic deficits, and a strong family history of a similar condition.
-Indeed, a locus for autosomal dominant hemiplegic migraine maps to the same region of chromosome 19 as CADASIL, and the 2 conditions were briefly hypothesized to be allelic (18; 19).
-Other evidence, however, has demonstrated that the 2 conditions are genetically distinct (26; 53).
+Indeed, a locus for autosomal dominant hemiplegic migraine maps to the same region of chromosome 19 as CADASIL, and the two conditions were briefly hypothesized to be allelic (18; 19).
+Other evidence, however, has demonstrated that the two conditions are genetically distinct (26; 53).
 CADASIL can be distinguished from complicated migraine headache by the leukoencephalopathy evident on MRI in cases of CADASIL, but not in migraine headache.
-Furthermore, the clinical course is different in the 2 diseases, with pseudobulbar palsy and progressive dementia typically occurring in CADASIL, but not in migraine headache.
+Furthermore, the clinical course is different in the two diseases, with pseudobulbar palsy and progressive dementia typically occurring in CADASIL, but not in migraine headache.

 CADASIL is a heritable disorder that results in cerebral infarctions; therefore, its differential diagnosis may include a large group of familial diseases for which stroke may be a symptom.
 Such disorders include the hereditary dyslipoproteinemias (eg, familial hypercholesterolemia), heritable disorders of connective tissue (eg, Ehlers-Danlos type IV, Marfan syndrome, and homocystinuria), organic acidemias (eg, methylmalonic acidemia), mitochondrial encephalomyopathies (eg, MELAS and MERRF), and neurocutaneous syndromes (eg, neurofibromatosis and tuberous sclerosis).
 All of these disorders, however, can be distinguished from CADASIL by the characteristic findings on the general physical examination, by the pattern of inheritance, or by the laboratory abnormalities that define these disorders and that are absent in CADASIL.